twiddlingbits/twr-wasm/docs/index.md

 - the optional TypeScript `class twrWasmModuleAsync` can be used to:

+    - integrate a C/C++ Read-Eval-Print Loop (REPL) with JavaScript
-    - integrate CLI C/C++ code with JavaScript
+    - integrate a C/C++ CLI or Shell with JavaScript
     - In JavaScript `await` on blocking/synchronous C/C++ functions.

 - 2D drawing API for C/C++ compatible with JavaScript Canvas